Newly Qualified Level 1 Social Worker - Children's

 We know that the better you do, the better we can care for our community.
 That’s why we’re invested in your success.
 Here, we’ll give you all of the support required as a new qualified Social Worker, including a comprehensive induction into your role and team, regular formal and informal supervision, a mentor and access to excellent training and learning opportunities.

 We won’t just be there when you need us.
 We’ll be by your side from the very beginning of your journey, guiding you step-by-step as you journey into the world of children's social work.

-We have vacancies across the county in; Gainsborough, Grantham, Horncastle, Louth, Lincoln and Spalding, as well as our Looked After Team in Sleaford.
+We have a small number of vacancies in Boston, North Kesteven and Lincoln.
 Please indicate in your personal statement which post you are applying for.